Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 When you are ready to make your store public, simply go back to SeedProd » Landing Pages.

 Then click on the ‘Active’ slider so that it shows ‘Inactive.’
 Now, anyone who visits your site will see your WooCommerce store and can buy products and services as normal.

 We hope this article helped you learn how to enable maintenance mode for WooCommerce.
-You may also want to take a look at our expert picks for the best WooCommerce plugins and our complete step-by-step guide on how to create an email newsletter.
+You may also want to take a look at our list of the best WooCommerce plugins and our guide on how to create a WooCommerce popup to increase sales.